dinaco/trip-planner/README.md

 For this project we are using a range of google APIs:

-- google maps
+- maps javascript API
-- geolocation
-- autocomplete
-- directions
+- directions API
+- places API

 <br>